-Truly effective leaders are always looking for ways to make their businesses more efficient, more cost-effective, and more consistent in the quality of their products.
-For newly-placed leaders or those trying to break from the status quo for the first time, it can be overwhelming to imagine doing a complete process overhaul.
-Starting from scratch is a daunting task.
+Effective leaders seek to make their teams more efficient, more cost-effective, and more consistent in the quality of their products.
+For newly placed leaders or those trying to break from the status quo for the first time, a complete process overhaul can be overwhelming.
+Starting from scratch is a daunting task

 Luckily, it’s not necessary and not the most efficient way to see results.

-Lean Six Sigma is a philosophy and an improvement framework that any company can use to upgrade its processes without scrapping the foundation they’ve built.
-It’s a blend of the Lean and Six Sigma methods that serves as a holistic approach to business improvement.
+Lean Six Sigma is a philosophy and improvement framework that companies use to upgrade their processes without scrapping the foundation they’ve built.
+It’s a holistic approach to process improvement that blends the Lean and Six Sigma methods.

 What is A Lean Business?

-The goal of a lean business is to improve efficiency and increase profit by eliminating waste at every level through a method called kaizen.
-Kaizen is a Japanese word that translates to “continuous improvement” and in lean business refers to subtle, gradual improvements that are made over time.
-Rather than looking for a million-dollar idea, kaizen followers believe in the power of a million one-dollar ideas.
+The goal of a lean business is to improve efficiency and increase profit by eliminating waste through a method called kaizen.
+Kaizen is a Japanese word meaning “continuous improvement”, and in lean business refers to subtle, gradual improvements that are made over time.

-The tenets of lean are based on the original seven wastes (or “muda”) developed by Taiichi Ohno, Chief Engineer at Toyota, as part of the Toyota Production System.
 Lean processing recognizes eight types of waste remembered with the acronym DOWNTIME (Defect, Overproduction, Waiting, Non-utilized talent, Transportation, Inventory, Motion, and Extra-processing).

 Overproduction